-New Century Resources New Century Resources agrees a first of its kind, $14.1m reduction in estimated rehabilitation costs
+New Century Resources Reduction in estimated rehabilitation costs

 McCullough Robertson’s expert Resources & Renewables team has successfully delivered a reduction of $14.1m in estimated rehabilitation costs (ERC) for New Century Resources (NCZ).

 This agreement, validated by the Queensland Government’s Department of Environment and Science (Department) and the Land Court of Queensland, is one of the first of its kind for an operating mine in Queensland, since the commencement of the Mineral and Energy Resources (Financial Provisioning) Act 2018 (Qld) (MERFP Act) for a company still undertaking mining operations.

 Partner, Peter Stokes, and Senior Associate, Claire Meiklejohn, advised NCZ over the course of this matter, including on NCZ’s initial application, its appeal against the decision, and subsequent resolution.

 This was a complex process, involving extensive engagement with independent experts with regard to NCZ’s cover designs proposed for its waste rock dumps and tailings storage facility, and the suitability of those designs for the Century Mine.
 NCZ’s cover designs were vindicated by the agreement.

 New Century Resources’ Managing Director, Patrick Walta commented: